 Crime in Finland »

-Half a million crimes are reported to the Finnish police annually.
+Nearly one million crimes or violations (minor offences) are reported to the police annually.

 Economic crime and the shadow economy »